Anita Soina

 Anita Soina (24 December 1999) is a Kenyan environmentalist by passion and also water and climate change advocate from the Maasai community.
 She is the author of the book Green War.

 Under the mentorship of Erick Inghatt Matsanza, the founder and Social Change Catalyst at Spice Without Borders, a leadership academy for social change innovators and a member of the jury at the Africa 40 Under Forty Awards, Anita founded Spice Warriors an environmental organization at the age of 18 to help rally youths from all over to be environmentally conscious.
 She is also the founder of The Soina Foundation which seeks to address other social issues as sexual reproductive health education, GBV, WASH, and education, among others.

-Her work has seen her nominated to represent in different conferences such as COP 26 in the UK, UNEA 5, Stockholm plus 50 in Sweden, Sustainable Energy for All Forum in Rwanda, COP 27 among others.
+Her efforts have contributed to her being nominated in different conferences such as COP 26 in the UK, UNEA 5, Stockholm plus 50 in Sweden, Sustainable Energy for All Forum in Rwanda, COP 27 among others.
 Anita Soina is the new 2023-2024 Global Youth Champion for Sanitation and Water for All (SWA).